Thomas Hirschhorn: Art in public space

-Since early 1990s, Thomas Hirschhorn has created more than seventy works in public space.
+Since the early 1990s, Thomas Hirschhorn has created more than seventy works in public space.

 Art and philosophy

 Thomas Hirschhorn has dedicated works to writers, philosophers, artists he loves, in the form of altars, kiosks, maps, monuments or sculptures.
-In 1999 he initiated a series of “monuments” dedicated to major writers and thinkers: the Spinoza Monument (Amsterdam, 1999), followed by Deleuze Monument (Avignon, 2000) and Bataille Monument (Kassel, 2002).
+In 1999 he initiated a series of "monuments" dedicated to major writers and thinkers: the Spinoza Monument (Amsterdam, 1999), followed by Deleuze Monument (Avignon, 2000) and Bataille Monument (Kassel, 2002).
 From the beginning, the monuments have been planned and constructed in housing projects occupied mostly by the poor and working class, with their agreement and help.

 In 2013, Gramsci Monument, tribute to the Italian political theorist and Marxist Antonio Gramsci, was the fourth and last monument, and the first project that Hirschhorn built in the United States.
 It was a site-specific, participatory sculpture at the Forest Houses public housing complex in the Bronx.
-This series of works is based on Hirschhorn's will “to establish a new definition of monument, to provoke encounters, to create an event. [...]
+This series of works is based on Hirschhorn's will "to establish a new definition of monument, to provoke encounters, to create an event. [...]
 My love for Antonio Gramsci is the love of philosophy, the love of the infinitude of thought.
-It is a question of sharing this, affirming it, defending it, and giving it form.”
+It is a question of sharing this, affirming it, defending it, and giving it form."
+The monument hosted concerts, workshops and lectures on critical theory.
+It was named by Frieze as No.25 of "The 25 Best Works of the 21st Century".

 In 2000, Hirschhorn exhibited Jumbo Spoons and Big Cake at the Art Institute of Chicago to complement the exhibit at The Renaissance Society at the University of Chicago, Flugplatz Welt/World Airport.
 The 12 Jumbo Spoons are memorials to individuals that he associates with failed utopian ideals.
 The Big Cake represents excess and violence.
 World Airport (1999), a clutter of cellophane, tape, partitions, lighting strands, tarmac, televisions, planes, cars, and luggage, represented the artists inability to comprehend the world.

 For his piece Cavemanman (2002), he transformed a gallery space into a cave using wood, cardboard, tape, neon tubes, and books, and put various philosophical and pop culture symbols throughout it.

 He presented a lecture as part of the "Image & Text: Writing Off The Page" lecture series through the Visiting Artists Program at the School of the Art Institute of Chicago in Spring, 2006.

 Ingeborg Bachmann Altar, Berlin Alexanderplatz station (2006).

 Break-Through, Centro per l'arte contemporanea Luigi Pecci, Prato, 2016.